Warm wine room

 Wine cellar not cooling?

-If the room is warming, leaking, alarming, or not holding temperature, call for a clear diagnostic path before the collection is at risk.
+If it is warming, leaking, or alarming, call for a clear diagnosis before the collection is at risk.

 First steps